 In addition to her accomplishments as an administrator, Slaats enjoyed an extremely successful coaching career at Lake Forest – first as the head women’s basketball and volleyball coach from 1986-92 and then as director of athletics and head women’s basketball coach from 1992-2008.
 In 22 seasons at the helm of the Forester basketball program, her teams posted an impressive 386-133 win-loss record, claimed six conference titles, and earned the program’s first ever national tournament bid.
 Her .743 career winning percentage ranks among the top 30 in NCAA Division III women’s basketball history today.
 She also coached the volleyball program to a 100-84 record in the six seasons prior to becoming director of dthletics.

-Slaats, in honor and recognition of her numerous administrative and coaching accomplishments, was inducted into the Lake Forest College Athletic Hall of Fame in 2008.
-The Cuba City, Wisconsin, native was also named the Wisconsin Basketball Coaches Association Female Athlete of the Year in 1998.
+In honor of her numerous coaching and administrative accomplishments; Slaats was inducted into the Lake Forest College Athletic Hall of Fame in 2008, the Illinois Basketball Coaches Association Hall of Fame in 2014 and, as a Cuba City, Wisconsin, native, the Wisconsin Basketball Coaches Hall of Fame in 2012.